Elephant Camps and Elephant Trekking on Koh Chang

 Should you ride an elephant on holiday?

-But at present, if you want to see an elephant – which a lot of people do as they are beautiful creatures to observe – you have to go to one of the elephant camps on the island.
+So, if you want to see an elephant – which a lot of people do as they are beautiful creatures to observe – go to one of the elephant camps on the island.

 There are now six elephant camps on Koh Chang.
 Four are located in the Klong Prao area, by the roadside, one is in Kai Bae and one is in the north of Koh Chang, 2 kilometres down an inland valley.
 All offer the same two types types of trek at the same price.
 So the choice of camp is more down to how far you want to travel to see the elephants and also how much you want to see them in an environment well away from the main road.